All About Radon

 If your home has high levels, you need to contact a C-NRPP certified mitigation professional.
 The professional will asses your house to find the best remediation option.
 The most common method is active soil depressurization, which typically reduces radon levels by 90% or more.

-Although there are currently no locally-based mitigation professionals, three certified professionals, Cenlo Enterprises (based out of Sault Ste Marie), RadonProz, and RadonMatters (both based out of Winnipeg) have confirmed that they are servicing homes in the Thunder Bay area.
+Recently, TBT Engineering has certified the first mitigation professional in Northwestern Ontario.
+Three other certified professionals, Cenlo Enterprises (based in Sault Ste Marie), RadonProz, and RadonMatters (both based in Winnipeg) have confirmed that they are servicing homes in the Thunder Bay area.
 In order to make travel costs economical, these professionals sometimes book several homes in the Thunder Bay area to service during one visit.

 Where can I learn more about Radon?